ancica1234/pilot-training-ai-system/README.md

-# 🎖️ Navy Training Multi-Agent System
+# 🎖️ Training Multi-Agent System

 A multi-agent AI system for Navy flight training management built with LangGraph, Groq LLaMA 3.3, FastAPI, and Streamlit.